-Bates Compliance provide world‐class registered investment adviser Compliance and Regulatory consulting services and support for new and existing Registered Investment Adviser Firms.
+Bates Compliance provides world‐class registered investment adviser Compliance and Regulatory consulting services and support for new and existing Registered Investment Adviser Firms.
 Our comprehensive set of services is tailored to the needs and requirements of each firm.
 Whether it is an acquisition of an existing adviser firm or an initial registration of a new firm, our dedicated and experienced professionals assist you at every step along the way.

 Using our individual and team advising approach, our staff of senior compliance professionals, former CCOs and regulators, along with our roster of over 165 individual industry and subject matter experts, work with you to deliver tailored services and solutions to meet the current and ongoing compliance needs for a registered investment adviser firm, and to provide a cohesive, all-encompassing client experience.
 Learn why Bates Compliance is different.